WHO WE ARE

 - Mistrust & misinformation: Too often, the poor quality of services—compromised by long-waiting times, vaccine stock-outs and a scarcity of trained health workers— impacts trust in these services and leads to low use.
 Many caregivers also lack the information necessary to ensure their child receives the doses necessary to complete their immunizations.
 This is exacerbated by myths and misperceptions around the safety of vaccines.

 IRC practitioners provide technical assistance to more than 30 country programs.
 Technical advisors are charged with staying abreast of the best available research and practices in their respective fields and sharing these with the IRC’s frontline teams.
 They also lead advocacy strategies to encourage partners and policy makers to adopt the interventions proven to be effective based on our research and experience.

-To address this gap, the IRC has developed a mobile health platform, the mReach defaulter tracing data platform, that enables health workers in communities and health facilities to register all eligible children and track their immunization status.
-Furthermore, it provides automatic alerts for children who have missed an immunization appointment.
-This approach allows for more accurate immunization targets and an improved ability to track progress.
-In northern Uganda, this initiative resulted in the immunization of more than 5,600 children.
-Over 95% of children who had dropped out of their immunization schedule were successfully traced and vaccinated.
+- Harnessing digital technologies: The IRC developed a mobile health platform, the mReach defaulter tracing data platform, that enables health workers to register eligible children and track their immunization status.
+It provides automatic alerts for children who have missed an immunization appointment.

 - Leveraging other health service delivery points: The IRC implemented an integrated program offering family planning services to postpartum women during infant immunization visits.
 In Ethiopia, the IRC provided color-coded calendars known as “Enat Mastawesha” (mother's reminder) adapted to help women track both child immunization schedules as well as planning around perinatal care services, skilled delivery, postpartum family planning.